 7. See It Bigger Daily Planner

-This 15-month daily planner ($10.64, Walmart) helps you plan every detail.
+This 15-month daily planner ($17.99, Walmart) helps you plan every detail.
 It has 1-hour time slots, and reviewers like that you get ample room to write each day.
 It covers October 2022 to December 2023.
+In the past, it sold for $10.64 so try to purchase when it’s on sale.

-If you’re looking for a simple planner for under $10, this wire-bound offering by Deco Design ($10.59, Target) is a decent option.
+If you’re looking for a simple planner for under $15, this wire-bound offering ($12.99, Target) is a decent option if you’re looking for a pocket planner.
 You can get free shipping on it, plus an extra 5% off if you use your Target RedCard.
-It features a 2-page monthly spread, including boxes to write down your goals and daily tasks and 2023 and 2024 yearly overviews.
+It features a 2-page monthly spread, including 2023 and 2024 yearly overviews.

 9. Paperage Undated Planner